 Use it wisely

 What is most important about this tax break is that you still need to be commercial in your decisions.
 Remember that you will firstly need to have the available funds to purchase the assets.
-Secondly this incentive only gives your business a tax deduction of 30% (28.5% after June 30 2015) of every dollar spent on the asset purchase.
+Secondly this incentive only gives your business a tax deduction of 30 percent (28.5 percent after June 30 2015) of every dollar spent on the asset purchase.

 Of course I don’t want to rain on your parade (or this incentive), but realistically it should only benefit those businesses in need of new assets or upgrades.
 If this is your business, you are in luck.
 So, what should you be buying?
 Assets are the fuel that runs your business, so you should be looking to invest wisely.
 Make sure your purchases align with the overall plan of your business and your growth strategies.
 It may be time to upgrade your technology, tools of your trade, or those higher value assets that you may have been postponing.
 Purchase items that will directly and positively impact profit.